Search

 Knowing your homocysteine levels can also mean the difference between life and death literally.
 It’s also important to understand that by simply keeping your homocysteine in check.
 So you can dramatically decrease your risk of many of the above health problems by as much as 50%.
 This is especially important for those that have MTHFR gene mutations because they are often more susceptible to homocysteine imbalances.
 Due to their reduced ability to convert folate.
 That is required to make methyltransferase which creates MTHFR that converts to SAMe.

-What Causes High Or Elevated Homocysteine?
+What Causes Elevated Homocysteine Levels?

 Homocysteine in the body is produced from processing methionine a natural amino acid.
 Thus here normally homocysteine is broken down in two healthy beneficial chemicals called SAMe and glutathione.
 Which solves the problem of having high or elevated homocysteine.